calband/calchart-redesign-old/calchart/templates/wiki/grapevine.md

 ## Description

-This continuity tells dots to move a given number steps in a given direction, using the grapevine step type.
+This continuity tells dots to move to the next stuntsheet in grapevine steps, ending in a marktime or close.

 ## Parameters

-- **Number of steps**: This field tells dots how many steps to move.
-- **Direction**: This field tells dots which direction to move in.
+- **End**: This field tells dots what to do after arriving at their spot.
+Dots can either mark time or close after finishing their movements.